Mikej81/f5-asm-generic/README.md

 ## Updates
 * 10-10-2017 - Added several vulnerability mappings.
 Some may have better choices, working off scan results that arent 100% comprehensive but should be a good start.
+* 02-08-2018 - Added some small mappings for Whitehat scans.
+Could use some tweaking but baseline is there.